 Have you ever seen a speck or thread-like strand float across your field of vision?
 Many times these spots or floaters in your eyes are just an irritating consequence of aging.
 However, if these symptoms are new or get worse, it’s time to call your eye doctor.
-Read more about the symptoms, causes, and management for this common eye condition.
+Read more about the symptoms, causes, and management of this common eye condition.

-Floaters are transparent spots, specks or lines that seem to move or “float” across your field of vision.
-They are actually small, semi-transparent or cloudy particles within the vitreous (the jelly-like fluid filling the back of the eye).
+Floaters are transparent spots, specks, or lines that seem to move or “float” across your field of vision.
+They are actually small, semi-transparent, or cloudy particles within the vitreous (the jelly-like fluid filling the back of the eye).
 They come in different shapes and sizes and can look like insects, raindrops, dark spots, cobwebs, thread-like strands, or hair.
 Some move around more and others seems to be much less mobile.

 Floaters are flecks of protein or other matter trapped in the back cavity of the eye.
 New or large floaters are frequently caused when the vitreous gel detaches from the back wall of the eyeball.
 Although this sounds a bit scary, this typically happens as part of the normal aging process.
 Certain eye diseases or injuries can also cause floaters.

 Most spots and floaters are normal, but sometimes they can indicate a more serious problem, especially if there is a sudden increase in their number or if they are accompanied by flashes of light.